-Basically, Gertrude goes on a bit of a rampage, killing people all over the place and being more of a bitch as time goes on.
+Basically, Gertrude goes on a bit of a rampage, killing people all over the place and being more awful as time goes on.
 And young Paolo proves that nuns sleep in the nude.
-Hey, director Giulio Berruti had to use what he had.
-Anita was a bit past her prime and Paolo had just been a Playmate in Playboy Italy.

 Then, suddenly, there’s a mysterious entity in the hospital.
 Hmmm…wonder who that could be!

 Blah, blah, blah.
-Bitch goes crazy, people die.
+Woman goes crazy, people die.
 We’ve seen it a hundred times.
 This time out, it’s nunsploitation, but it’s really nothing new.
 And the “twist” ending is barely a twist.

 But is it a good movie?
 BWAH-HA-HA-HA!
 Of course not, you silly fool!
 It’s a bad Italian nunsploitation flick.
 What do you expect?
-The best things about it are Paolo’s breasts.
-And they are pretty nice.
+The best parts are…well…there’s nudity.

 Oh, yeah.
 It’s very loosely based on a true story.
 “From the secret files of the Vatican!”